hennypurwadi/GPT_FineTuning_Embedding_Question_Answering/README.md

 # GPT_FineTuning_Embedding_Question_Answering
-Question Answering using Openai API for fine-tuning and embedding
+Using Openai API for fine-tuning and embedding, for Question Answering.